optimistex/xlsx-template-ex/README.md

     If provided only `propertyName`, then We will get an array of objects that contain the property.
     If provided `propertyName` and `checkValue`, then We will get an array of objects that contain the property `propertyName` with value `checkValue`.
+* `[[array|tile:blockRows:blockColumns:tileColumns]]` - process the array of values and output the data by blocks.
+    The source block defines by `blockRows` and `blockColumns`.
+    The block will be output in a grid with `tileColumns` number columns.

 ## Examples